sousasag/school_codes/README.md

   * [gnuplot library](http://www.gnuplot.info/)

 All of these are easily installed in many Linux flavour systems with the use of the respective repositories.
-As an example for UBUNTU:
+As an example for Ubuntu:
 ```
 sudo apt-get install libcfitsio3-dev gcc libgsl0-dev plotutils gnuplot g++ csh
 ```

-For TMCALC you need to also have `cython` installed if you want to create a python module to interface with TMCALC.
+For TMCALC you need to also have `cython` installed if you want to create a python module to interface with TMCALC (`pip install cython`).